artsandmetaphysics/goodlifeodyssey/_essays/justification-via-others-beliefs.md

 Typically we rely on other's beliefs when we do not have the time, interest, or ability to understand their justification ourself.

 If we take the time to understand the other person's justification we may avoid the first problem.
 But we can not completely avoid the second problem, because we may be mistaken ourself.

-Our beliefs are justified using several different means; i.e. we don't usually justify our beliefs using a single form of justification.

-Three points:

-1. Many other people
-2. A combination (partially considering the other person's justification)
-3. Who is the other person?
-Experts and credentials.

-And of course, the likelihood of these problems occurring depends on who the other person is.

-Case Studies:

-1. Evolution
-2. Sigmund Freud vs C.S.
-Lewis